aarddict/tools/doc/aardtools.rst

 Usage
 =====
-Entry point for `aardtools` is ``aardc`` command - Aard Dictionary compiler.
+Entry point for `Aard Tools` is ``aardc`` command - Aard Dictionary compiler.
 It requires two arguments: input file type and input file name.
-Three supported input types are
+Input file type is the name of Python module that actually reads input files and performs article conversion. `Aard Tools` "out of the box" comes with support for the following input types:

 xdxf
     Dictionaries in XDXF_ format (only `XDXF-visual`_ is supported).